Pink fashion for grown ups

 Think pink: the rosiest shade is everywhere this autumn

-In fact, the autumn/winter 19 catwalks were liberally doused in pink, with shades ranging from palest peony to fuchsia via salmon, dusty, rose and neon presented by brands such as Alexander McQueen, Roksanda, and Chanel.
+In fact, the autumn/winter 19 catwalks were liberally doused in pink, with shades ranging from palest peony to fuchsia via salmon, dusty, rose and neon presented by brands such as Chanel, Alexander McQueen and Roksanda.

 Sure, at this point the pretty, pale shade that came to be dubbed 'millenial pink' in 2016 is something of a cliche - appearing on Insta-bait beauty packaging, restaurant interior schemes and new homewares.
 But, ubiquitous as it might now be, the love affair endures.